the-mvm/the-mvm.github.io/_posts/2021-03-24-starting-the-adventure.md

 After testing with several templates to get the feel for it, I decided to keep Jekyll for my blog for several reasons: the convenience of not having to install anything extra on my computer to build my blog, the integration with GitHub Pages, the ease of use, the future proofing via integration with modern technologies such as react or vue and the vast online community that has produced tons of templates and useful information for issue resolution, customization and added functionality.

 I picked up a template, just forked the repository and started modifying the files to customize it, it was fast and easy, I even took it upon myself to add some functionality to the template (it served as a coding little project) like:
+- SEO meta tags
 - automatic [sitemap.xml](http://the-mvm.github.io/sitemap.xml)
 - automatic [archive page](http://the-mvm.github.io/archive/) with infinite scrolling capability
 - [new page](https://the-mvm.github.io/tag/?tag=Coding) of posts filtered by a single tag (without needing autopages from paginator V2), also with infinite scrolling
 - custom and responsive [404 page](https://the-mvm.github.io/404.html)
-- included linkedin and reddit icons for contact and sharing
-- automatic Table of Contents (optional).
-It behaves as a sticky sidebar (when the screen is wide enough) or inline after the post's title and metadata
+- responsive and automatic Table of Contents (optional per post)
+- read time per post automatically calculated
-- post tags and social share icons are now a sticky sidebar when the screen resolution permits
+- responsive post tags and social share icons (sticky or inline)
+- included linkedin, reddit and bandcamp icons
+- *copy link to clipboard* sharing option (and icon)
+- view on github link button (optional per post)
 - MathJax support (optional per post)
-- view on github link button (optional per post)
-- read time per post automatically calculated
-- SEO meta tags
 - tag cloud in the home page
 - 'back to top' button
 - comments 'courtain' to mask the disqus interface until the user clicks on it ([configurable in _config.yml](https://github.com/the-mvm/the-mvm.github.io/blob/e146070e9348c2e8f46cb90e3f0c6eb7b59c041a/_config.yml#L29))